mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: </b></summary>

 #### What is **WiFi** and what are its characteristics?
 WiFi (IEEE 802.11) is a standard for short range (up to 250m) wireless transmission, up to 866Mbps bandwidth.
 The standard covers the first two layers (physical and data link/MAC) and provides some security aspects.
-It doesn't include quality of service specifications.
+It doesn't include Quality of Service (QoS) specifications.

 #### What are the primary WiFi **configurations**?
 There are two primary WiFi configurations: